phani-kb/dns-toolkit/README.md

 > **To add, modify, or review sources, always refer to the files in `data/config/`.**

-## Special Note on Top Domains (Transco.eu)
+## Special Note on Top Domains (tranco-list.eu)

-Top domains sourced from the Transco.eu list (`domain_top` type) are treated as an allowlist.
+Top domains sourced from the tranco-list.eu list (`domain_top` type) are treated as an allowlist.
 You can configure the `count_to_consider` value in the relevant config file (`data/config/sources_domain_top.json`) to increase the number of top domains included in the allowlist.
 This is useful for fine-tuning the strictness or permissiveness of your DNS filtering setup.

 ---